mbrukman/reimplementing-ml-papers/alexnet/README.md

 Convolutional Neural Network (CNN) used for image classification, to be tested with the ImageNet dataset.

-Available implementations:
+## ImageNet implementations

 |      | Description    | Library | Notebook |
 |:----:| -------------- |:-------:|:--------:|
 |  v1  | Basic impl     |  Keras  | [![View on GitHub][github-badge]][github-basic] [![Open In Colab][colab-badge]][colab-basic] [![Open in Binder][binder-badge]][binder-basic] |

-Implementation notes for v1:
+Implementation notes for ImageNet v1:

 1. We haven't yet trained or tested this network, as we don't yet have access to the ImageNet dataset which requires registration & approval to be able to